 Do you wrestle with mommy guilt—that nagging feeling that you’re not doing enough or that you’re screwing up?
 Then you’re in the right place!
-Be sure to grab the printable download of these Bible verses in my free resource collection.
+Be sure to grab the printable download of these Bible verses below:

 I screwed up again.
 My son’s eyes spilled over in tears and he turned away, a little embarrassed.
 “We just did what you wanted to do, not what I wanted,” he confessed.
 “It wasn’t fun.”

 Mixed feelings of guilt, shame and anger heated my face.
 I had taken him to the mall on a special outing with just the two of us to get him some new shoes and a special snack.
 It didn’t turn out as planned because or local mall is shutting down stores like crazy.
 The shoe choices and the snack options were very limited.